shaal/doxicity/docs/authoring/style-guide.md

 Let's _imagine_ we want a section to span the full width of the page.
 Is that even possible?
 It sure is!
 Just add a cover field and you'll get a block-level element that stretches the full body, forming your very own cover section.

-This one isn't that pretty, but padding is intentionally omitted so you have full control over what goes inside here.
-How about a nice splash for your homepage?
+This one isn't that pretty and probably feels out of place, but imagine using it for a homepage splash or something like that!

 </div>
 :::